Greenberg (film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 76% based on 176 reviews.
-The site's critical consensus reads: "Greenbergs title character is harder to like than most, but Ben Stiller's nuanced performance and a darkly funny script help take the misanthropic edge off."
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 39 critics, indicating "generally favorable reviews."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 76% based on 174 reviews, with an average rating of 6.7/10.
+The website's critics consensus reads, "Greenberg's title character is harder to like than most, but Ben Stiller's nuanced performance and a darkly funny script help take the misanthropic edge off."
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 39 critics, indicating "generally favorable" reviews.